 Upon completion of this degree, students will be able to:

-- Compare and contrast the expression of the ocean aesthetic across Pacific Islander cultural practices including architecture, arts, dance, film, language, literature, music, poetry, sports, and theater.
+- Compare and contrast the expression of the ocean aesthetic across Pacific Islander cultural practices such as architecture, arts, dance, film, language, literature, music, poetry, sports, and theater.

-- Describe the intersectionality and interrelatedness of distinct forms of social oppression in the United States, including anti-semitism and anti-arabism, adultism, ageism, ableism, classism, heterosexism, homophobia, racism, sexism, and transphobia.
+- Describe the intersectionality and interrelatedness of distinct forms of social oppression in the United States, such as anti-semitism and anti-arabism, adultism, ageism, ableism, classism, heterosexism, racism, sexism, and transphobia.

 We Are Ocean!